 The University of Alabama Huntsville Foundation exists to benefit the university’s educational, scientific, research, and charitable activities.
 The Foundation is a non-profit corporation recognized as a 501(c)(3) and 509(a)(1) organization under the Internal Revenue Code, and its stated objective is to increase significantly gift revenue for the university by participating in soliciting and receiving charitable gifts.
 These gifts support student aid and faculty development as well as other current operations and capital needs of the university.

 The Foundation is unusual in that it pre-dates the university’s founding and evolved from a corporation that was instrumental in early land acquisition, including portions of what has become the Cummings Research Park.
-The Foundation’s Board is comprised of business and community leaders, members of the University’s Board of Trustees residing in the Congressional District in which UAH is located, the Chancellor of The University of Alabama System, the President of UAH, the Finance Officer of UAH, and the Foundation’s Executive Director, who also serves as the UAH Vice President for University Advancement.
+The Foundation’s Board is comprised of business and community leaders, members of the University’s Board of Trustees residing in the Congressional District in which UAH is located, the Chancellor of The University of Alabama System, the President of UAH, the Finance Officer of UAH, and the UAH Vice President for University Advancement, who serves as the Foundation’s Executive Director.

 CHAPTER 3